premkashyap-official/Amazon-Web-Service-Guide/README.md

-# STEPS TO DEPLOY AN APPLICATION IN Amazon Web Services (AWS CLOUD
+# README: How to Create an AWS EC2 Instance

+This guide provides a step-by-step process to create an AWS EC2 instance, covering everything from naming your instance to configuring its details.

+## Prerequisites
-## AWS LOGIN:
+- AWS Account
-1) Login in to AWS Account using IAM Role with correct permissions to create EC2 Instance.
+- Basic understanding of AWS services

-## EC2 Instance Creation:
+## Steps to Create an AWS EC2 Instance

-1) Navigate to EC2 tab to create EC2 instance.
-2) Select Launch Instance button to create ec2 instance which will navigate to create instance tab.
-3) Follow the steps to create an instance:
+### Step 1: Create a Unique Name for the Instance
+1. **Log in to your AWS Management Console.**
+2. **Navigate to the EC2 Dashboard.**
+3. **Click on "Launch Instance".**
-     1) Create a unique name for the instance.
+4. **Enter a unique name for your instance in the "Name and tags" section.**

-     2) Select AMI (Amazon Machine Image) type to install the selected OS in instance.
-For more details check this like [https://docs.aws.amazon.com/systems-manager/latest/userguide/operating-systems-and-machine-types.html#prereqs-operating-systems](Amazon OS Types)
+### Step 2: Select AMI (Amazon Machine Image) Type
-          Example : Ubuntu, Linux, Windows, etc.
-     4) Select the OS version and architecture type sutiable for the application.
-     5) Select the instance type
+1. **Select an Amazon Machine